Best of Smart Data Capture in the Last Mile

 Driver shortages are one of the biggest challenges for delivery companies as e-commerce continues to rise.

 The gig economy – with its bring your own device (BYOD) model – is a solution to easing this driver availability problem.
-But for this to work, the smart device application is crucial because it must match the performance of a dedicated device.
+But for this to work, the smart device application is crucial because it must be able to deliver high quality scanning performance.

 PostNL is just one of many businesses Scandit has worked with to implement a BYOD model and bring in a new level of productivity among its workers.